gxapplications/asterism-for-domotics/README.md

 ```
 pm2 pull asterism
 ```
-This will stop the service, update it from Github, and the update dependencies and restart the process.
+This stops the service, updates it from Github, updates dependencies, build webpack files, and then restart the process.
 This can take several minutes!
+TODO : test if this line is done:  post_update: ["npm install", "npm run gen:build"]